Florence Melton: Early life

 Melton was born Florence to Meir and Rebecca Spurgeon in Philadelphia.

 Melton grew up in Philadelphia in an extremely poor family.
-Mostly under the care of her bubble (grandmother) who encourage Jewish values and raised her.
+Mostly under the care of her bubbie (grandmother) who encourage Jewish values and raised her.
 Music was a large part of Melton’s childhood which inspired her to study music, art, and ballet.
 She worked at a local Woolworth's from age 13 in order to support her family.
 She married her first husband, Aaron Zacks, when she was 19, and subsequently moved to Columbus, Ohio, where he worked as a merchandiser for a department store.
 Together they had two sons, Gordon and Barry.

 Career

 Melton served on the board of United Way (then the Red Feather Agency) and with the Red Cross Nutrition Corps.
 In the 1970s, she became the first woman to serve on the board of the Huntington National Bank and was a founding member of CAJE (the Coalition for the Advancement of Jewish Education).

 Melton co-founded the R.G.
 Barry Corporation in 1946 with Zacks.
 While investigating foam latex, a material invented as a helmet liner for World War II tank crewmen, as a possible material for her patented women's shoulder pad, she discovered that she could use the material to line slippers.
-This foam latex was then made into slippers, which were made of washable terrycloth or velour that came in a variety of colors.
-Each slipper was different, some had a slightly raised heel, some have backs, some have straps, open toes and some have tassels.
-The common denominator was that they all have the same foam-rubber insoles that was at least half an inch thick.
-Marketed first as Angel Treads and later as Dearfoams, Melton's slippers were immediately successful.
-More than 1 billion slippers have been sold, according to the company.
+This foam latex was then made into slippers, which were made with washable terrycloth or velour that came in a variety of colors.
+Each slipper was different, some had a slightly raised heel, some had backs, some had straps, open toes and some had tassels.
+The common denominator was that they all had the same foam-rubber insoles that were at least half an inch thick.
+Marketed first as Angel Treads and later as Dearfoams, Melton's slippers were an immediate success; according to the company more than 1 billion slippers have been sold.

-The Slippers were not Melton’s only idea to reach success.
-Melton acknowledged that women’s fashion had a military look and common piece was wearing double-breasted suits with padded shoulder.
-In order to clean these clothing items the shoulder pads had to be removed and sewn back.
-Melton came up with, Shoulda-Shams, a cotton-batting shoulder pad with an elastic tab that could be snapped to a bra strap terminate the need for sewing.
+The slippers were not Melton’s only successful idea.
+Melton realized that the women’s fashion of a military style led to wearing double-breasted suits with padded shoulder.
+In order to clean these, shoulder pads had to be removed, then sewn back in.
+Melton came up with Shoulda-Shams, a cotton-batting shoulder pad with an elastic tab that could be snapped to a bra strap - ending the need for sewing.

-Even though Melton had the idea for the slipper she never received the role of an officer of the company rather she held the title of consultant.
-However, she held the patent for the slipper in addition is 18 other patents for products ranging from cushioning devices such as shoulder pads and other physical therapy machines.
+Even though the slipper was Melton's idea, she was never given a role as an officer of the company; rather, her title was 'consultant.'
+However, she held the patent for the slipper - in addition to 18 other patents for products ranging from cushioning devices (such as the shoulder pads) and physical therapy devices.
+Before her death she served as a Product Development and Design consultant. she died in Boca Raton Florida in 2007 at 95.

-Before her death, she served as a consultant for Product Development and Design.
 Her son, author and speaker Gordon Zacks, served as the CEO of the company.
 He died on Feb.
 1, 2014.
-Another son, Barry Zacks, founded the Max & Erma's restaurant chain in 1972, taking it public.
+Her other son, Barry Zacks, founded the Max & Erma's restaurant chain in 1972, before taking it public.
 He died in 1990.